metio/terraform-provider-k8s/docs/data-sources/kmm_sigs_x_k8s_io_module_v1beta1_manifest.md

 Optional:

-- `fs_type` (String) fSType represents the filesystem type to mountMust be a filesystem type supported by the host operating system.Ex. 'ext4', 'xfs'.
+- `fs_type` (String) fSType represents the filesystem type to mount Must be a filesystem type supported by the host operating system.
+Ex. 'ext4', 'xfs'.
 Implicitly inferred to be 'ext4' if unspecified.
 - `read_only` (Boolean) readOnly defaults to false (read/write).
-ReadOnly here will forcethe ReadOnly setting in VolumeMounts.
+ReadOnly here will force the ReadOnly setting in VolumeMounts.

 <a id="nestedatt--spec--device_plugin--volumes--projected"></a>